StackVista/stackstate-docs/setup/agent/openshift.md

 * Container information is collected from the Docker daemon.
 * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
-This can cause issues on a large OpenShift cluster.
-To avoid this, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional).
+This can cause issues on a large Kubernetes cluster.
+To avoid this, it is advisable to [enable cluster checks](#enable-cluster-checks) so that metrics are gathered from kube-state-metrics by a dedicated StackState ClusterCheck Agent.

 ### StackState ClusterCheck Agent (optional)